subhamX/train-ticketing/README.md

-# Railways
+# Train Ticketing

 The following website is a Railway Ticket Booking Portal.
 This project embraces the Client-Server architecture, where the server and database are hosted separately and the client communicates via REST APIs.

-The latest version of the **Railway Reservation System** is deployed at **[traintkt.herokuapp.com](https://traintkt.herokuapp.com/)**.
+The latest version of the **Railway Reservation System** is deployed at **[traintkt.herokuapp.com](https://traintkt.herokuapp.com/)**, and the source code can be explored **[here](https://github.com/subhamX/train-ticketing/)**.

 ## Project Design Overview